Mlaiel/iacherie/docs/architecture/LARGE_FILES_ARCHITECTURE.md

 **© 2025 Fahed Mlaiel.
 All rights reserved.**
 **Contact**: mlaiel@live.de

-This architecture documentation provides the foundation for scaling the Ainflue platform to 1B+ users while maintaining optimal performance across all large file components.
+This architecture documentation provides the foundation for scaling the IA Chérie platform to 1B+ users while maintaining optimal performance across all large file components.